 Money kills social

-Monetary and social rewards work totally different and often opposite to each other in terms of motivation.
+Monetary and social rewards work totally differently and often opposite to each other in terms of motivation.
 The two can actually hardly ever exist together.
-Imagine for example that your kids attend day care and that you now and then pick up your child too late.
-That bothers the day care employees since they have a family at home too.
+Imagine for example that your kids attend daycare and that you now and then pick up your child too late.
+That bothers the daycare employees since they have a family at home too.
 Therefore they decide to introduce a fine of $10 per 15 minutes.
 What will happen?
 Chances are that you and other parents will see the fine as a monetary contract.
 It’s a “fee for lateness”.
 Therefore you stop feeling guilty when you’re late (‘hey, I’m paying you!’), and you’ll arrive late more often.

-Imagine you need someone to help loading a sofa into your van.
+Imagine you need someone to help to load a sofa into your van.
 What’s your best option?

 - Just ask someone